Hello! How are you?

 An Invitation to Squirm and Celebrate

 TODAY, let us all come together and feel a little (or a lot) uncomfortable.
 Let us stand in the awkward that the transgender youth knows all too well, with bathrooms and classroom rosters and parents’ beloved nicknames no longer welcoming them in as they now identify.
-Let us lean into the confusing parts of a world that has never rolled out the red carpet for you simply because of the color of your skin and the personhood that you truly are; we work for change.
+Let us lean into the confusing parts of a world that has never rolled out the red carpet for you simply because of the color of your skin, the gender you identify closest to, and the personhood that you truly are; we work for change.

 All I know is that God made you.
 And God made purple mountains so majestic, oceans wide with a whole world of slimy and squirming creatures that, somehow in the dark depths of that water, they all live together in a weird harmony.
 If the fish and the water fowl can squirm and survive, so can you and I. We can live in discomfort, for this is the space we listen more carefully and grow with other’s guidance and example.
 For locked doors to many, we work in communities to create keys.
 And this is the holy space where people get to be who God is making them to be!
 (Don’t we want that for everyone?)

 Whether or not we realize it, each of us is connected to someone from the LGBTQIA community.
 Yes, the acronym is confusing and evolving.
 And yet, I think of the individuals who came to me, shaking or crying, boldly telling me their story, “coming out” to their pastor, their friend, their family member.
 It has happened on mission trips and in pews, in the quiet of my office and in the loud setting of a crowded restaurant.
 We have laughed at the funny parts and ugly cried at the deeply painful and confusing parts of your cherished story.
 And something remains the same–the boldness and determination of God’s child shine through.
 Somehow, they have trusted me with a very deep, slow rising conclusion of who they are and how they identify in this world.